This James Beard Award-winning Phoenix chef is known for making some of the best, 5-star pizzas in America.

 It’s Bianco’s relentless focus on quality ingredients, technique and execution that makes his pizza stand out, even in a time when exceptional pies can be found in every city.

 From these humble beginnings, a culinary empire was born.
-In the mid 1990s, Bianco opened two pizza restaurants, both called Pizzeria Bianco, as well as Bar Bianco, a cozy wine bar next to his pizzeria in Heritage Square.
+In the mid 1990s, he opened two pizza Bianco restaurants, both called Pizzeria Bianco, as well as Bar Bianco, a cozy wine bar next to his Pizzeria Bianco in Heritage Square.
 In the early years of his business, he baked every pie himself, further perfecting his art.
 People waited for hours to experience his legendary 5-star pizza.

 Chris Bianco Group